MiningMyBusiness/LarvalZebrafishTracker/README.md

 #### Multiple fish: centroid tracking
 <img src="https://github.com/MiningMyBusiness/LarvalZebrafishTracker/raw/master/MultipleFish_centroid.jpg" width="300">

+The centroid tracking is overlaid on a combined image of the first and last frame of the video.
+The color of the tracking is indicative of time.
+Later frames are plotted in a redder color.

 #### One fish: body tracking
 ![alt text](https://github.com/MiningMyBusiness/LarvalZebrafishTracker/raw/master/OneFish_tracked_crop.gif "One Fish")

 #### Multiple fish: body tracking
 ![alt text](https://github.com/MiningMyBusiness/LarvalZebrafishTracker/raw/master/MultipleFish_tracked_crop.gif "Multiple Fish")

+The body tracking is overlaid in blue on the video of the swimming fish.
+The code tracks 19 points along the fish body.